scaleconf/scaleconf.github.com/README.md

 ### Sponsors

-Sponsors should be padding in such a way that the text is roughly consistent in sizing.
-This isn't an exact science unfortunately, and just needs to be looked at in the context of other sponsors logo's to ensure that some aren't super small because of the way their logo spacing works.
+Sponsors should be padded in such a way that the text is roughly consistent in sizing.
+This isn't an exact science unfortunately, and just needs to be looked at in the context of other sponsors logos to ensure that some aren't super small because of the way their logo spacing works.

 To resize, I found it mostly easiest to just use image magick.